 - Established diabetes.

-To diagnosis juvenile diabetes, as type 1 diabetes in children is also known, a child must have fulfilled the general diagnostic criteria for diabetes, which require the identification of any of the following signs and symptoms of type 1 diabetes in children such as polyuria, polydipsia, and poor weight gain with a normal or minimally changed feeding pattern.
+In order to diagnose juvenile diabetes, a child must have fulfilled the general diagnostic criteria for diabetes, which require the identification of any of the following signs and symptoms of type 1 diabetes in children like polyuria, polydipsia, and poor weight gain with regular or minimally changed feeding pattern.

-To diagnose juvenile diabetes, some of the following investigations are carried out
+Some of the following investigations are carried out to diagnose juvenile diabetes.
+They are listed below:

-- A random blood sugar level analysis, which requires no fasting.
-The blood sample is drawn at any random time during the day and blood glucose levels are measured.
-If the blood glucose levels estimate a value ≥ 200 mg/dL (or 11.1 mmol/L) and the symptoms of type 1 diabetes in children are present, diabetes may be confirmed.
+- Random blood sugar level analysis: This requires no fasting.
+The blood sample can be drawn at any time during the day, and blood glucose levels can be measured.
+If the blood glucose levels estimate at a value ≥ 200 mg/dL (or 11.1 mmol/L) and the symptoms of type 1 diabetes in children are present, diabetes may be confirmed.

-- A fasting blood sugar level analysis.
-This requires overnight fasting for a period of 8 hours.
-If the blood glucose levels estimate a value ≥ 126 mg/dL (or 7.0 mmol/L), and the symptoms of type 1 diabetes in children are already seen, diabetes is confirmed.
+- A fasting blood sugar level analysis: This requires overnight fasting for 8 hours.
+If the blood glucose levels estimate at a value ≥ 126 mg/dL (or 7.0 mmol/L), and the symptoms of type 1 diabetes in children are already seen, then diabetes is confirmed.

-- Measurement of glycated haemoglobin (A1C) in the blood.
-That is, measuring the haemoglobin that has glucose attached to it.
+- Measurement of glycated hemoglobin (A1C) in the blood: That is, measuring the hemoglobin that has glucose attached to it.
 If the results show a value ≥ 6.5%, then a diagnosis of juvenile diabetes may be confirmed.

 After diagnosing juvenile diabetes, it may be necessary to conduct other tests to differentiate the type of juvenile diabetes diagnosed.